Approaches to Conflict-free Replicated Data Types: Operation-based CRDTs

 A well known example is precisely the observed-remove set, also called add-wins set, because adds win over concurrent removes.
 Several different implementations were presented in the literature, from very naive, to ``optimized''~\cite{DBLP:journals/corr/abs-1210-3368}.
 An even more optimized version, not previously published, is presented in Figure~\ref{fig:observed-remove-set}.

-Many CRDTs start indeed from a naive version, being further optimized.
-The observed-remove set is a good example, to show possible improvements.
+Many CRDTs start indeed from a naive version, being further optimized along time.
+The observed-remove set is a good example of possible improvements.
 A vanilla, naive, version is shown in Figure~\ref{fig:naive-observed-remove-set}.
 In this CRDT, the state is a set of pairs and an element $e$ is considered to belong to the set if there is a pair $(e, u)$, for some unique identifier $u$, in the set of pairs.
 This version has some open issues and several possible improvements.

-The first issue is that it assumes the generation of unique ids, but does not specify how to achieve them.
-This is a frequent need, and can be achieved by using unique replica ids and a counter per replica, incremented at each operation, with unique ids obtained as pairs (replica id, counter), sometimes called a ``dot'' (from Dotted Version Vectors~\cite{DBLP:journals/corr/abs-1011-5808}).
+The first issue is that it assumes the generation of unique ids, but does not specify how to do so.
+This is a frequent need, and can be achieved by using unique replica ids and a counter per replica, incremented at each operation.
+Unique ids are obtained as pairs (replica id, counter); this is what we call a ``dot'' (from Dotted Version Vectors~\cite{DBLP:journals/corr/abs-1011-5808}).
 The second issue is that, being the state a set of pairs, most operations need set traversal, which is inefficient.
 The solution is to use a map from elements to sets of ids.
 A third issue is that adds keep accumulating state, adding a new pair to the ones from previous adds of the same element.
 An improvement is to replace the current pairs, for the given element, with a single pair for the new unique id.
-A fourth issue is that the prepare for remove sends the element being removed repeated in each pair.
+A fourth issue is that prepare for remove sends the element being removed repeated in each pair.
 The improvement is to collect the set of ids separately.

 The optimized implementation, in Figure~\ref{fig:observed-remove-set}, contains all the above improvements.
 It assumes a unique replica identifier $i$ in the set $\ids$ of possible replica identifiers, and assumes the standard op-based execution model, using causal delivery.
 Each replica has a counter, incremented per add, which allows, together with the replica id, to generate unique ids.

-It must be noticed that the counter is auxiliary state, not part of the CRDT state used in queries or effect.
+It must be noticed that this counter is auxiliary state, not part of the CRDT state used in queries or effect.
 This auxiliary state does not converge and it can be updated in prepare.
 This allows not respecting the classic rule that prepare must be free from side-effects, and obtaining a better CRDT implementation.
-Currently published versions which do not make this distinction end up being less elegant.
+Currently published versions which do not make this distinction are less elegant.